 Having regard to the mentioned guiding principles for developing indicators, the following framework has been prepared.
 Where possible, Council has sought to utilise relevant targets from the South Australia's Strategic Plan and the 30 Year Plan for Greater Adelaide.
-It is anticipated that this framework / table will be further developed, refined and regularly reported against.
+It is anticipated that the following draft framework / table will be further developed, refined and regularly reported against.